Emblem of Iran: Early modern Iran

-The Lion and Sun motif is one of the better known emblems of Kingdom Of Persia, and between 1576 and 1979 was an element in the flag of Iran.
+The Lion and Sun motif is one of the better known emblems of Imperial Iran, and between 1576 and 1979 was an element in the flag of Iran.

 The motif, which combines "ancient Iranian, Arab, Turkish, and Mongol traditions", became a popular symbol in Iran in the 12th century.
 The lion and sun symbol is based largely on astronomical and astrological configurations; the ancient zodiacal sign of the sun in the house of Leo, which itself is traced backed to Babylonian astrology and Near Eastern traditions.

 The motif has many historical meanings.
 First, it was an astrological and zodiacal symbol.
-Under Safvis and first Qajar kings, it received a specifically Shi'ite interpretation.
-In Safavid era the lion and sun stood for two pillars of the society, state and religion.
+Under Safavid and first Qajar shahs, it received a specifically Shi'ite interpretation.
+In the Safavid era the lion and sun stood for two pillars of the society, the state and religion.
 It became a national emblem during the Qajar era.
 In the 19th century, European visitors at the Qajar court attributed the lion and sun to remote antiquity and since then it got a nationalistic interpretation.

-During the reign of Fat'h Ali Shah and his successors, the motif was substantially changed.
+During the reign of Fat'h Ali Shah Qajar and his successors, the motif was substantially changed.
 These changes were on the form of the lion, the sun.
 A crown was also placed on the top the symbol to represent the monarchy.

-Since the reign of Fat'h Ali Shah Qajar, the Islamic component of the ruler de-emphasized.
+Since the reign of Fat'h Ali Shah, the Islamic component of the ruler de-emphasized.
 This shifting affects the symbolism of the emblem.
-Since this time until the 1979 revolution the meaning of the symbol elements changed many times.
+Since this time until the 1979 revolution, the meaning of the symbol elements changed many times.
 The lion could be the metaphor for Ali, heroes of Iran who are ready to protect the country against enemies, and finally its ancient meaning as the symbol of kingship.
-The Sun received various meanings including the king, Jamshid, the mythical king of Iran, and motherhomeland.
+The Sun received various meanings including the shah, Jamshid, the mythical shah of Iran, and motherhomeland.

 The many historical meanings of the emblem have provided the rich ground for competing symbols of Iranian identity.
 After the Constitutional Revolution of 1906, Parliament designed a new flag and a new coat of arms.

-In the 20th century, some politicians and scholars suggested that the emblem be replaced by other symbols such as the Derafsh Kaviani.
-However, the emblem remained the official symbol of Iran until the Iranian Revolution, when the "Lion and Sun" symbol was removed from public spaces and government organizations and replaced by the present-day Coat of arms of Iran.
+In the 20th century, some politicians and scholars suggested that the emblem be replaced by other symbols such as the Derafsh Kāviyāni.
+However, the emblem remained the official symbol of Iran until the Iranian Revolution, when the "Lion and Sun" symbol was removed from public spaces and government organizations and replaced by the present-day coat of arms of Iran.